-My role at Jigsaw is Project Manager, where I am responsible, with the Clinical Co-Ordinator (another Catherine!!!) for the smooth running of the Jigsaw service and, bottom line, making sure that Jigsaw fulfills its commitment to young people, their families and their communities.
+My role at Jigsaw is Service Manager, where I am responsible, with the Clinical Manager for the smooth running of the Jigsaw service and making sure that Jigsaw fulfills its commitment to young people, their families and their communities.

 Favourite Book: Memoirs of a Dutiful Daughter by Simone de Beauvoir is my all-time favourite – I still pick it up from time to time.
 I love the way she charts her journey from adolescent to woman and begins to start to recognise her potential.